bennyhuo/KotlinBlogTranslation/original/More changes Enum Syntax, Another Deprecation and More.md

 ## Rename traits to interfaces

-Well, we picked the names long time ago, and now what we call “trait” in Kotlin is not so much of a trait, and is exactly like Java’s interface nowadays, so we want to deprecate the usage of the <code>trait</code> keyword, and introduce <code>interface</code> in M12.
+Well, we picked the names long time ago, and now what we call “trait” in Kotlin is not so much of a trait, and is exactly like Java’s interface nowadays, so we want to deprecate the usage of the `trait` keyword, and introduce `interface` in M12.
 Feedback request: Let the flame begin <img alt=":)" class="wp-smiley" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/wp-includes/images/smilies/simple-smile.png?w=640&amp;ssl=1" style="height: 1em; max-height: 1em;"/>